 Must-see sights along the route, include the following…

-Mix walking and wine with an easy stroll along the Para Road Wine Path.
-The trail leads to four of Tanunda's cellar doors – Stanley Lambert, Richmond Grove, Peter Lehmann Wines and Langmeil Winery – winding its way alongside the historic Para River and vineyards, some of which are more than 160 years old.
+Para Road Wine Path – Mix walking and wine with an easy stroll along the Para Road Wine Path in Tanunda.
+The trail leads to four of Tanunda's cellar doors – Stanley Lambert, Richmond Grove, Peter Lehmann Wines and Langmeil Winery – as it winds its way alongside the historic Para River past vineyards, some of which are more than 160 years old.

-Surrounded by vineyards, Nuriootpa is home to some of the region's best-known cellar doors, including Penfolds, Elderton and the nearby Wolf Blass Visitor Centre.
+Surrounded by vineyards and recognised as the commercial centre of the Barossa Valley, Nuriootpa is home to some of the region's best-known cellar doors, including Penfolds, Elderton and the nearby Wolf Blass Visitor Centre.

 Take a leisurely stroll along the Linear Path, enjoy a delicious picnic of local produce at Coulthard or Tolley reserves and dine on gourmet cuisine at one of the many restaurants.